jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-These three properties just verify that the generators work as expected.
+These three properties verify that the generators work as expected.
 Now you have the tools to start implementing and testing the actual Poker engine!

 #### Advanced Usage of Domains

 There's one caveat you should be aware of:
-As soon as you use apply a domain to your property or property class,
+As soon as you apply a domain to your property or property class,
-all the built-in generators for Strings, numbers etc. are no longer available by default.
+all built-in generators for Strings, numbers etc. are no longer available by default.
 To enable them you have to additionally add `@Domain(DomainContext.Global::class)`.
 Since Kotlin does not support repeatable annotations (yet),
 add more than one annotation looks a bit cumbersome: